Chart Color Schemes

 Educational outcomes in Port Adelaide fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 20.3%, significantly lower than the Australian average of 30.4%.
-Bachelor degrees are most common at 14.4%, followed by postgraduate qualifications (3.9%) and graduate diplomas (2.0%).
-Vocational credentials are prevalent, with 34.0% of residents aged 15+ holding them, including advanced diplomas (8.8%) and certificates (25.2%).
-Educational participation is high, with 25.7% currently enrolled in formal education.
+The area's university qualification rate is 20.3%, significantly lower than Australia's average of 30.4%.
+Bachelor degrees are the most prevalent at 14.4%, followed by postgraduate qualifications (3.9%) and graduate diplomas (2.0%).
+Vocational credentials are common, with 34.0% of residents aged 15+ holding them, including advanced diplomas (8.8%) and certificates (25.2%).
+Educational participation is high, with 25.7% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education